quarkslab/irma/README.rst

 Setup
 `````

-simply run in the `Vagrantfile` directory:
+Simply run in the `Vagrantfile` directory:

 .. code-block:: bash